No Photos

 Life's a climb Up a downward hill

-Where are you girls, from the merry-go-round, where are the people who let us all down?
+Where are you girls,from the merry-go-round,where are the people who let us all down?

 Across the room I was pulled away, told to wait inside as you parted that day

-I'd never see you again
+I never knew I wouldn't see you again

 DE-Segregation, a word we could not spell

-YOU 'RE still fighting your daily hell
+YOU'RE still fighting your daily hell

 I live in a faraway life; I'd still risk anything to be by your side.